USCbiostats/PM516/docs/index.md

 ## Welcome!
 Welcome to PM516a: Introduction to Biostatistical Consulting for Spring 2025!
 This semester we will learn skills to become an effective consultant and work with an investigator at Keck on an actual research problem.

-This course should be useful for:
+This course will be useful for:

 * Students in the MS programs in Biostatistics and Epidemiology who want more practice implementing the skills they have learned in a real-world environment.
 * Students in MS or PhD programs who want additional experience tackling an data analysis problem.
-* Clinical investigators at USC who want to gain perspective on the biostatistician's role in research.
+* Clinical investigators who want to gain perspective on the biostatistician's role in research.

 ## Contact